--- Ingredients ---

 - Season the fish with salt and pepper.

-- Oil the fish well and place it, skin-side up, in the pan.
+- Oil the fish well and place it, skin-side down, in the pan.

 - Lower the heat to medium-low.